 GPS Standard Positioning Service (SPS) Performance Standard-4th Edition.
 This standard specifies the accuracy expected from GPS when integrating location data in the app [6].

 IMT-2000.
 This group of standards sets the frequency and data transmission protocols used for 1G, 2G, and 3G communication [7].
-The smart parking meter design required Internet connectivity over wireless networks, so the standard are essential to understand the nature of the transmission the meter must use to transmit and receive data.
+The smart parking meter design required Internet connectivity over wireless networks, so the standards are essential to understand the nature of the transmission the meter must use to transmit and receive data.

 Project Demonstration